The Dinning Sisters: Recording

 By 1942, the sisters appeared regularly on NBC radio, and had made an appearance in the 1942 Ozzie Nelson film Strictly in the Groove.
 In 1943, the group was signed by Capitol Records to be that label's answer to The Andrews Sisters, who recorded exclusively for Decca Records.
 Lucille (Lou) Dinning once said, "Let's face it, the Andrews Sisters were way ahead of us.
 We tried our darndest to be as commercial as they were, but weren't flashy enough.
 We were all kind of shy.
 We came from a farm in Oklahoma.
 We never took dancing lessons or anything."
 The Dinnings sounded rather like The Andrews Sisters in fast-paced recordings such as the boogie-woogie influenced "Pig Foot Pete", as well as "Down in the Diving Bell", "The Hawaiian War Chant", and "They Just Chopped Down the Old Apple Tree", an "answer" song to "Don't Sit Under the Apple Tree (with Anyone Else but Me)".
 The Dinning sound could also be compared, especially in slower ballads, to the soft blend of The Lennon Sisters, who appeared in the 1950s on The Lawrence Welk Show.

 The Dinning Sisters began issuing recordings for Capitol in 1945, and the original trio (Lou, Jean and Ginger) also appeared in the films The National Barn Dance (1944), That Texas Jamboree (1946) and Throw a Saddle on a Star (1946)., performing several musical numbers in each film.
 A later line-up without Lou can be heard in the animated Disney presentations Fun and Fancy Free (1947), Melody Time (1948) and the short Blame It on the Samba (1948).
+Their 1945 self-titled album reached No. 3 in the US.

 As recording artists their greatest period of success came in 1947 and 1948, when they charted four hits, including two top 10 successes ("My Adobe Hacienda" and "Buttons and Bows").
 By this time, Lou had left the act to marry songwriter Don Robertson; she was replaced by Jayne Bundesen.
 The act remained billed as "The Dinning Sisters", although Bundesen was no relation.

 Based in Chicago through most of the 1940s, Jean and Ginger decided to move to Hollywood in 1949, while Bundesen, married to a Chicago attorney, elected to stay in Illinois.
 To keep the act going, Jean and Ginger recruited younger sister Dolores to fill the third spot, and The Dinning Sisters were once again a trio of actual sisters.

 The Dinning Sisters issued a steady stream of recordings over the next few years, but chart hits were no longer forthcoming.
 The group left Capitol for Decca Records in 1953, and Dolores left the group the same year.
 The Dinning Sisters' last recordings were issued for Essex Records in 1955, with the duo using overdubbing techniques to allow them to continue to sound like a trio.